kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 * accuracy

 ## Choices to be made when fitting the model
 The fitting step trains the model on the input data.
 For this step we need to select a few options.
+[Keras documentation on fit](https://keras.io/models/model/)

 1. **epochs** - this is the number of times the model is exposed to the training set.
 At each iteration the optimizer tries to adjust the weights so that the loss function is minimized